 Helen Nisbet is a curator from Shetland, now based in London.
 She is Artistic Director for Art Night and curates projects across the UK.
 Helen also sits on the Acquisitions Committee for the Arts Council Collection and the Advisory Board for Artquest.
 Her publication ‘It Disappears in Blue and Red and Gold’ was published by Bookworks in 2018.

-Anjalika Sagar lives and works in London and is one half of The Otolith Group, founded in 2002 with Kodwo Eshun.
+Anjalika Sagar lives and works in London and is one half of The Otolith Group and their public platform The Otolith Collective, founded in 2002 with Kodwo Eshun.
 The Otolith Group’s research-based work spans moving image, audio, performance, installation, archive and publication.
-The Group has curated of a wide range of seminal contemporary art exhibitions and programmes that have brought the work of key artists and film makers to attention.
+The collective have curated of a wide range of seminal contemporary art exhibitions and programmes that have brought the work of key artists and film makers, including Harun Farocki and John Akomfrah, to attention.
 In 2010 The Otolith Group was nominated for the Turner Prize.

 Reema Selhi is a legal and policy expert working in the field of copyright at DACS, the UK’s flagship copyright society for visual artists.
 She lobbies on behalf of artists to champion their contribution to the UK’s creative industries and to seek preservation of their rights.
 Reema was instrumental in launching DACS’ campaign, Fair Share for Artists and she regularly speaks on sustainable policies for artists in the UK and in international forums such as the World Intellectual Property Office.
 Alongside her role on the a-n Board, Reema is Vice Chair at the Alliance for Intellectual Property.